mongodb-labs/mongo-c-driver-async/docs/ref/building.rst

       archive, a ``.zip`` archive, and a self-extracting shell script ``.sh``.
       The ``/install`` artifact contains an install tree from the build.

-  .. earthly-target:: +build-multi

-    Builds all of `+build-alpine`, `+build-debian`, and `+build-rl` at once.

-    .. earthly-artifact:: +build-multi/

-      The root artifact directory contains all artifacts from all other build targets.

 Importing in CMake
 ##################